Should your tween use social media? Here are 3 questions to consider before you decide.

 How can you know when your child is mature enough to handle social media?
 Here are three questions to consider before you answer “yes” or “no” to their pleas.

 Is he or she thirteen years of age or older?

 According to the Children’s Online Privacy Protection Rule, it is illegal for a social media website to capture data from anyone under thirteen.
 Bypassing this rule indicates to your child that it is ok to lie.

 Is he or she obeying established rules in your home and at school?

 You’ll need to give your child some safe ways to use social media.
 Otherwise, they could fall prey to pornography, cyberbullying, or unsafe social media dares.
 If they aren’t demonstrating maturity by obeying simply household rules such as completing their chores and homework or observing video game time limits, they’re probably not ready for the responsibility of observing safe social media guidelines.

 Does he or she openly talk with you about hurtful and unhealthy interactions with friends at school, in the neighborhood, or even with siblings?

 Cyberbullying is a tragic, but real fact of social media.
 It will be important for your son or daughter to keep the lines of communication open when it comes to the interactions they have on social media.
 Otherwise, you will have a difficult time helping them learn.

-In the end, the topic of social media use made it into Lies Girls Believe for the same reason we select every subject addressed in a Secret Keeper Girl or Born To Be Brave event: Bob and I believe that you and I must proactively talk to our children about the temptations we know exist.
+In the end, the topic of social media use made it into Lies Girls Believe for the same reason we select every subject addressed in a True Girl or Born To Be Brave event: Bob and I believe that you and I must proactively talk to our children about the temptations we know exist.
 Just as God spoke to Adam and Eve about the lie they would face in the Garden of Eden and what would happen if they didn’t reject it, we should also speak to our children about modern temptations and the consequences of giving in to them.
 It is our joy as a ministry to create events and resources that enable parents to bring up difficult topics in safe ways.